openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

   and rpm-ostree.
 Those features are referenced here, but their implementation is not described in detail.
-* The details of integrating with fleet orchestration tools such as MCE or ACM are left to a future enhancement.
+* The details of integrating with fleet orchestration tools such as Multi-cluster Engine (MCE) or Advanced Cluster Manager (ACM) are left to a future enhancement.
 * We do not want to push MicroShift use on RHEL versions where OCP is not supported.
 We do have interest from users in RHEL 9, but will not GA on RHEL 9 faster than OCP does.